Last Updated on 10/01/2022 by richard

-Rod and line fishing for squid and cuttlefish has become popular in the UK over the past few years.
-Specialised fishing techniques using custom lures known as squid jigs.
+Rod and line fishing for squid and cuttlefish have become popular in the UK over the past few years.
+Specialised fishing techniques use custom lures known as squid jigs.
 These have two circular rows of crown hooks that entangle the tentacles.

 Various locations along the UK south coast such as Weymouth have become known hotspots for squidding in the autumn.

 Chesil beach frequently produces cuttlefish either by bouncing a jig along the bottom or by live baiting a joey mackerel or pin whiting.